-- a working group on institutional and legal issues will assess and prepare a gap-analysis on the current legislative and institutional framework pertaining to the management of hazardous new POPs chemicals and waste.
-The results will be summarized in a report. - Three inventory working groups led by three national experts will be on (i) old and new POPs pesticides, (ii) old and new industrial POPs and (iii) old and new uPOPs.
+- one working group on institutional and legal issues will assess and prepare a gap-analysis on the current legislative and institutional framework pertaining to the management of hazardous new POPs chemicals and waste.
+The results will be summarized in a report. - three inventory working groups led by three national experts will be on (i) old and new POPs pesticides, (ii) old and new industrial POPs and (iii) old and new uPOPs.
 Each working group will update the existing POPs inventory and conduct new POPs inventory.
-The members of the working groups should be representatives.

-from all relevant institutions and other stakeholders (industry, farmers, waste disposal and recycling etc.).
+The members of the working groups should be representatives from all relevant institutions and other stakeholders (industry, farmers, waste disposal and recycling etc.).

 National and international experts will assist with the implementation of the project activities, outputs and drafting of the project documents.
-The national experts will be selected and contracted by the PCU under the subcontract, and the international expert will be selected and recruited by UNIDO particularly taking gender balance into consideration.
+The national experts will be selected and contracted by the PCU under the subcontract, and the international expert will be selected and contracted by UNIDO.